Editorial

 Our Verdict

 The best bars with live music share one trait: the people running them take the music as seriously as the drinks.
-Village Vanguard and Preservation Hall are the non-negotiables — if you're ever within reasonable distance, you go.
+Village Vanguard and Preservation Hall are the non-negotiables, and if you are ever within reasonable distance, you go.
 For the rest of the list, the quality of the night depends heavily on who's playing, so check the programme before booking.

-Our standing recommendation: avoid the Friday headliner night at any of these rooms if you want the more intimate experience.
-The Saturday late show or the mid-week set is where the room feels like it belongs to the regulars — which is always when it's best.
+Our standing recommendation is to avoid the Friday headliner night at any of these rooms if you want the more intimate experience.
+The Saturday late show or the mid-week set is where the room feels like it belongs to the regulars, which is always when it is best.

 Advertising